mendix/docs/content/releasenotes/mobile/mendix-native-mobile-builder.md

 More key information from this release is as follows:

-* Already configured projects will default to the **Default** build type, that is with cloud services enabled
+* Already configured projects will default to the **Default** build type, that is with cloud services enabled.
-* If App Center was disabled it will still remain optional until toggled on and configured with a valid App Center token
+* If App Center was disabled it will still remain optional until toggled on and configured with a valid App Center token.
-* **Projects in this state will continue functioning as before, and nothing needs to be changed**
+* **Projects in this state will continue functioning as before, and nothing needs to be changed**.
 * The build type can be changed via the **Build type** page in the Native Mobile Builder.

 Please pay close attention to these **caveats** as you use the Mendix Native Builder: